tzmfreedom/chrome-ex_elasticsearch/README.md

 ===============
 In option page, you can set up elasticsearch server url, elasticsearch index, and type.

-After you finish your set up, This chrome extension send your web history in real time to your elasticsearch server.
+After you finish your set up, this chrome extension send your web history in real time to your elasticsearch server.